- 1. CURB THE CHRISTMAS COCKTAIL HANGOVER BEFORE IT BEGINS

 - 9. BOOK PARTY DEALS BEFORE YOU LEAVE THE HOUSE

 - 10. SAVE ON SNACKS

 - 12. CLAIM CASHBACK

 Ah, Christmas.
 A pretty pricey time of year for everything – presents, drinks, wrapping, travel and cold-weather clothes, all to result in a few sloppy cheek kisses from distant relatives, a limp turkey dinner, a family argument and a pair of socks.

 No matter how you’re celebrating the festive season this year, keep your spending smart.
-These spending tips will help you curb your expenses but still enjoy everything the festivities have to offer.
+These 12 days of Christmas spending tips will help you curb your expenses but still enjoy everything the festivities have to offer.
 Shop smarter, not harder!

 Instead, try alternating your drinks (one alcoholic drink then one water), have some Pepto Bismol in the medicine cupboard and if you must, make sure there’s a microwave burger in the fridge!

-There’s lots of special offers in shops before Christmas, and if you’re a last-minute shopper, you can really benefit from these.
+There are lots of special offers in shops before the 12 days of Christmas, and if you’re a last-minute shopper, you can really benefit from these.

 Combine your student discount with other promotions to maximise your savings.
 House of Fraser (https://studentdiscountsquirrel.co.uk/house-of-fraser/) is a great example of a retailer that offers student discount and do lots of weekend-long discount events.

 Before you buy anything, do a quick internet search for any upcoming events in case it could be cheaper in a few days’ time.